ian-ani/ts2_copy_neigh/README.md

 1. Click on **Source path** to select a neighborhood.
 For more information, click on **Help**.
 2. Click on **Destination path** to select where the neighborhood will be saved.
 For more information, click on **Help**.
 3. Click on **Run** to create a copy.
+4. The **Language** button allows switching between English and Spanish.
-4. The **Help** button provides more information about how to use this program.
+5. The **Help** button provides more information about how to use this program.
-5. The **Language** button allows switching between English and Spanish.

 ## To-Do

-- Refactoring and exception handling.
-- File sorting and renaming.
+- Might need more refactoring.
-- Improve printing of every step taken.
+- Optimization of some *core* functions.